$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 LMIA-Exempt Job Offers

-Certain job offers do not require an LMIA but still add CRS points.
+Certain job offers do not require an LMIA and may support work-permit or program-eligibility requirements, but they do not add CRS points.
 These include:

 • Intra-company transfers: If you work for a multinational company with a Canadian office, and you are transferred to that office, you may qualify for an LMIA-exempt offer under international agreements